ajorgensen89/saga-comic/README.md

 	- border-radius.
 * Changing the _'placeholder'_ text colour for the button for the form.
 Below website assistance used: https://www.w3schools.com/howto/howto_css_placeholder.asp

+### Browser Testing.
+All loading and avaliable to view while tested on Microsoft Edge, Google Chrome, Opera and Firefox.
+Loading problems found with Safari.

 [Back to Top](#new-saga-comic-launch-in-2022)